Prernaagrawal1/Prernaagrawal1/README.md

 # Hi there 👋 I'm Prerna Agrawal
+💗 Welcome to my GitHub!
+If you like what you see, feel free to give a ⭐ — it truly means a lot! 💗

 🎓 BTech student in Robotics and Artificial Intelligence at C.V.
 Raman Global University
 💻 Passionate about Embedded Systems, Software Development, and Robotics